karlssberg/Motiv/README.md

 Your contributions to Motiv are greatly appreciated:

-**Branching Strategy**:

-Main Branches
+### Branching Strategy

+     main
-    main: This is the primary branch of the repository.
+        This is the primary branch of the repository.
 It should always be stable and deployable.

-All development branches are created from main, and features are merged back into it once they are complete and tested.
+     develop
+        Merged into: main

-    develop: This branch serves as an integration branch for features.
+        Purpose: This branch serves as an integration branch for features.
 Once a feature is complete, it is merged into develop.
 When develop is stable and ready for a release, its contents are merged into main.

-Supporting Branches

-    Feature Branches (feature/):
+     feature/
         Created from: develop
         Merged back into: develop
         Naming convention: feature/ followed by a descriptive name (e.g., feature/add-login)
         Purpose: Used for developing new features.
 Each feature should have its own branch.

-    Release Branches (release/):
-        Created from: develop
-        Merged back into: main and develop
-        Naming convention: release/ followed by the version number (e.g., release/v1.0.0)
-        Purpose: Used for preparing a new production release.
-Allows for last-minute dotting of i's and crossing of t's.

 Workflow Summary